-Baking soda is actually very important to create the perfect peanut brittle.
-The baking soda is what creates the bubbly, carbon effect that gives the brittle the best crunch and crack.
+Baking soda is very important to creating the perfect peanut brittle.
+The baking soda is what creates the bubbly carbon dioxide effect that gives the brittle the best crunch and crack.

-You can make brittle without it, but you will find it difficult to get the right consistency.
-You need baking soda to get airy brittle that cracks easily and prevents it from becoming too hard.
+You can make brittle without it, but you will find it hard to get the right consistency.
+Without baking soda, the brittle will not crack as easily and may be too hard.

 What Do You Need to Make Peanut Brittle?

 Surprisingly enough, you will not need a candy thermometer for this recipe.
 Here’s the equipment you’ll need:

 - Cookie sheet

 That is it!
 Nothing too crazy, just ordinary kitchen supplies.

 How to Make Peanut Brittle in a Microwave

 Making peanut brittle can be a family tradition.
 It’s the perfect treat for any time of year.
 This quick and easy microwave peanut brittle recipe proves candy making doesn’t have to be difficult.